 Greenfire is extremely proud of what it has accomplished in just a little over a decade and we look forward to our role in building the future.
 We invite you to take a look at how we got there.

-In honor of celebrating our company’s first decade, we look at the early years (2010 to 2013) and what Greenfire did to establish the company’s foundation.
+In honor of celebrating our company’s first decade, we looked back at the early years (2010 to 2013) and what Greenfire did to establish the company’s foundation.
 We asked Pepi Randolph, our Vice President of Business Development about launching Greenfire in 2010, and the years leading up to it.
-At the time, Randolph served as the CEO of our parent company, the Potawatomi Business Development Company (PBDC), and played a significant role in starting the company.
+At the time, Randolph served as the CEO of our parent company, Potawatomi Ventures, and played a significant role in starting the company.
 Here’s what he had to share during a recent Q&A.

 “Our goal was to build a great team, develop the proper protocols and systems, and deliver on our value proposition to build Greenfire’s reputation through steady and controlled growth.
 By growing into a solid, profitable company, the goal for Greenfire was, and continues to be, to provide a double bottom line to the Tribe – to provide dividends upstream to support the Tribal government, and to allow the Tribe to keep and leverage its resources internally for a greater return.”